Mali Axinn ‘21Major: Biology

 Hometown: Baltimore, MD

-Anna is an undecided major, but will likely decide on History with a minor in Health Studies.
+Anna (she/her/hers) is a history major with a minor in Health Studies.
 When she isn’t in the Writing Center, you will probably find her in the practice rooms playing piano or outside taking a long walk on the nature trail.
 A proud Baltimore native, Anna has a soft spot for blue crabs and the Orioles, and loves hiking, baking, and singing (everywhere, at all times, and usually at an obnoxious volume.)
-She looks forward to working with you on your writing, and welcomes work from all disciplines!
+Although she will be abroad in Edinburgh in fall 2019, she is looking forward to working with you on your writing when she returns, and she welcomes work from all disciplines!